Frequently Asked Questions

 You are NOT eligible if you:

 - have a blood clotting disease such as hemophilia;

 - have had any procedures performed on both sides of your body that would make you unable to give a blood sample (e.g., lymph nodes removed from your arm or chest, an arteriovenous (A-V) shunt for haemodialysis, etc.); and/or

 - have observed any condition that makes sample collection impossible (e.g., rashes, oedema, open sores, wounds, cast, occluded veins on both arms, etc.).

-All participants are required to complete the online consent form prior to providing a blood sample to the Study, which ensures that adequate information is given to a participant in order to make an informed decision about his/her participation in blood collection.
-This requirement is consistent with requirements set forth by the Research Ethics Board regarding the ethical treatment of human subjects.
+All participants are required to complete an online consent form prior to providing a blood sample to the Study, which ensures that adequate information is given to a participant in order to make an informed decision about his/her participation in blood collection.
+This requirement is consistent with requirements set forth by the Canadian Tri-Council Policy and our Research Ethics Board regarding the ethical treatment of human subjects.